VicDCruz/InteligenciaArtificial/Tarea3/README.md

 De PDF (**Funciones HEURÍSTICAS**):

-1. Number of defender pieces2 (i.e. the ones situated in two lowermost rows);
+1. Number of defender pieces (i.e. the ones situated in two lowermost rows);
 2. Number of attacking pawns (i.e. positioned in three topmost rows);
 3. Number of centrally positioned pawns (i.e. situated on the eight central squares of the board);
 4. Number of centrally positioned kings;